Kevin Cooper (prisoner): Trial

 On Cooper's motion, the court changed the venue of the trial from San Bernardino County to San Diego County.
 Cooper pleaded guilty to the charge of escape from prison.

 In videotaped testimony, Josh Ryen said that the evening before the murders, just before the family left for the Blade barbecue, three Mexican men came to the Ryen home looking for work.
 Ryen did not identify the killer, but said in an audiotape with his treating psychiatrist that he saw the back of a single man attacking his mother.
 Ryen told a sheriff he thought three men had done it because "I thought it was them.
 And, you know, like they stopped up that night," but he did not actually see three people during the incident.

 Cooper testified in his own defense.
 He admitted escaping from CIM, hiding out and sleeping at the Lease house, but denied committing the murders or being in the Ryen house.
 Cooper said he left the Lease house on foot, hitchhiked, stole a purse, and eventually made his way to Mexico.
 The defense pointed out the inconsistencies in Ryen's testimony, presented evidence of other events apparently not involving Cooper that might have had something to do with the killings, and presented an expert witness that criticized the forensic investigation.

 A jury convicted Cooper of four counts of first degree murder and one count of attempted murder with the intentional infliction of great bodily injury, and then imposed the death penalty.

 During the penalty phase of Cooper's trial, a stipulation was entered that “Kevin Cooper was the man who abducted (the female minor) on October 8th of 1982 from the Heath residence, kidnapped her, and later raped her in Frock Park."
 Cooper agreed to the stipulation on the advice of his lawyer who mistakenly believed this admission would help Cooper avoid the death penalty in this case.

-Possible manipulation of evidence

-Cooper has continuously denied any involvement in the crimes for almost 30 years.
-Some arguments supporting his innocence include: